goFrendiAsgard/kokoropy/README.md

 In japanese, kokoro means heart.
 I make Kokoropy because I can not find any python web-framework which I really comfort with.
 Some are too verbose, while some others have too many "magic".
-Most of them force me to learn about the framework, and not allow me to focus on my job.
+Most of them force me to learn about the framework, and do not allow me to directly focus on my job.
-Basically I expect an easy framework like CodeIgniter (of course, with more features) in python.
+Basically I expect an easy-to-use framework like CodeIgniter (with more features) in python.

-If you are in the same boat with me, then kokoropy is for you.
+If you are in the same boat with me, then kokoropy is also for you.

-Kokoropy is built in top of Bottle.py (http://bottlepy.org/docs/dev/), a very great python micro-framework.
+Kokoropy is built in top of Bottle.py (http://bottlepy.org/docs/dev/), a very great python micro-web-framework.
 While bottle.py focus on how to make things as simple as possible, kokoropy focus on how to make things as easy as possible.
-If you've once ever use my another open source project, No-CMS (http://getnocms.com), you will know what I mean by easy.

 Kokoropy is built based on my experiences with some framework.
 Here are some comparison between kokoropy and other framework